2018–19 Atlantic Coast Conference men's basketball season: Preseason watchlists

 Below is a table of notable preseason watch lists.

 Preseason polls

 ACC preseason media poll

 Coaches, players, and the media met at the Spectrum Center in Charlotte, North Carolina for a media day on October 24, 2018.
 Players and coaches met the media, and coaches voted on the preseason conference poll and preseason All-ACC teams.
 Results of the polls are shown below.

 Preseason poll

-First place votes shown in parenthesis.
+First place votes shown in parentheses.